The Thing from Another World: Plot

-Hendry assumes command of the outpost and, pending radio instructions from General Fogarty, denies Scott permission to send out his story; he also denies the scientists' demands to examine the body.
-Tex sends an update to Fogarty, and the airmen settle in as the storm arrives.
-A watch is posted; Barnes relieves McPherson and, disturbed by the creature's appearance in the clearing ice, covers it with an electric blanket, which he does not realize is plugged in.
-The block slowly thaws and the creature, still alive, escapes into the storm and is attacked by the sled dogs.
-The airmen recover the creature's severed arm after the attack.
+Given the discovery, Hendry assumes command of the outpost and, pending radio instructions from General Fogarty, denies Scott permission to send out his story and refuses the scientists' demands to examine the body.
+Tex sends an update to Fogarty, and the airmen settle for the storm.
+A watch is posted; relieving the first shift, Barnes is disturbed by the creature's glare through the clearing ice and covers it with an electric blanket he does not realize is plugged in.
+The block slowly thaws and the creature, still alive, escapes into the storm.
+It fights with the sled dogs and kills two, but loses most of its right forearm.

-The scientists examine the arm, concluding that the alien is an advanced form of plant life.
+An airman recovers the stump after the attack and the scientists examine its tissue, concluding that the creature is an advanced form of plant life.
 Carrington is convinced of its superiority to humans and becomes intent on communicating with it.
 The airmen begin a search, which leads to the outpost's greenhouse.
-Carrington stays behind with Vorhees, Stern, and Laurence, having noticed evidence of alien activity.
-They discover a third sled dog hidden away, which has had all of its blood drained; the carnivorous plant creature feeds on blood.
-Carrington and the scientists post a secret watch of their own, hoping to encounter the alien before the airmen find it.
+Carrington stays behind with other scientists, having noticed evidence of alien activity there.
+They discover a hidden third sled dog, which had been bled dry, revealing the creature as a vampire that feeds on blood.
+Carrington and the scientists post a secret watch of their own, hoping to encounter it before the airmen do.

 The next morning, the airmen continue their search.
 Tex informs them that Fogarty is aware of their discovery and demands further information, now prevented by the fierce storm.
-Stern appears, badly injured, and tells the group that the creature has killed Auerbach and Olson.
-When the airmen investigate, the alien attacks them; they manage to barricade it inside the greenhouse.
+Stern appears, badly injured, and tells the group that the creature has killed and bled two scientists.
+When the airmen investigate, they are attacked, but manage to barricade the creature inside the greenhouse.
 Hendry confronts Carrington and orders him to remain in his lab and quarters.